chariotsolutions/aws-examples/cloudtrail_aggregation/stage-2/README.md

 Of these, I think the container image is a better choice.

+## Prerequisites

+You must have an existing bucket that contains source NDJSON files, as well as a destination bucket for the Parquet files (they may be the same bucket, using different prefixes).
+If this bucket is in a different account from that running the Lambda, it must have a bucket policy that allows `s3:ListBucket`, `s3:GetObject`, and s3:PutObject` for the invoking account.

 ## Layers

 A deployed Lambda can have up to five layers, each of which can be up to 50 MB of